"caring for cats"

 Unfortunately, an initial high sugar level is still not total confirmation that diabetes is present.
 The stress of being taken to the vets can itself cause a very temporary increase in the production of excess glucose.
 Therefore a further test looking for a chemical called ‘Fructosamine’ will be necessary.

 A high initial glucose level, together with a high Fructosamine level and the clinical signs already described, are enough to confirm that your cat is suffering from Diabetes Mellitus.
 Diabetes can sometimes be associated with or caused by, other diseases so this is why a full examination and comprehensive series of blood tests are required.

 Once diabetes has been diagnosed it is very important that treatment is started straight away; and will largely depend upon the severity of the disease, and the history surrounding the particular cat.

-For most cats, diabetes can only be controlled by giving once or twice daily insulin injections under the skin.
+There are no effective oral medications for this condition in cats, so the diabetes can only be controlled by giving once or twice daily insulin injections under the skin.
 There are different types of insulin and you will have to be guided by your own vet’s experience as to which one is most appropriate.
 A ‘glucose curve’ will have to be performed either at your vet’s surgery or ideally at home to decide if the insulin is working well or not.
 It may be necessary to change the insulin once or even twice to find the right one for your cat.